Reading Horizons Reading Program for Students with Special Needs

 Simply Meet Diverse Student Needs

-Finding a reading program that works for special education students is a significant challenge.
+Finding reading curriculum that works for special education students is a significant challenge.
 What works in mainstream classrooms doesn’t always work for special education students.
 Cognitive, behavioral, and physical disabilities create unique problems that are difficult to address.

 How Can Reading Horizons Help?